Pacifastacus fortis: Conservation efforts

-Relocation of Shasta Crayfish to a new safe haven in Rock Creek
+Relocation of Shasta crayfish to a new safe haven in Rock Creek

-A 20-year inter-agency initiative led by the California Department of Fish and Wildlife (CDFW) found significant success in June 2019 as it relocated over 28 Shasta Crayfish to a rehabilitated section of Rock Creek, Shasta County.
-The goal of this conservation effort was to create an isolated population of Shasta Crayfish that was inaccessible to the invasive Signal Crayfish.
+A 20-year inter-agency initiative led by the California Department of Fish and Wildlife (CDFW) found significant success in June 2019 as it relocated 28 Shasta crayfish to a rehabilitated section of Rock Creek, Shasta County.
+The goal of this conservation effort was to create an isolated population of Shasta crayfish that was inaccessible to the invasive signal crayfish which currently outcompetes the native species for food while also contributing to the decline of fertility in the Shasta due to interbreeding between the species.

 As a result, this large-scale project necessitated considerable habitat modifications, such as riparian plantings and rock clusters.
-Likewise, a pipeline from CDFW's Hatchery at Crystal Lake had to be rerouted, and an upstream diversion dam had to be removed.
-The Hatchery's location is optimal since it prevents Signal Crayfish from migrating upstream and invading Rock Creek.
+Likewise, a pipeline from CDFW's hatchery at Crystal Lake had to be rerouted, and an upstream diversion dam had to be removed.
+The Hatchery's location is optimal since it prevents signal crayfish from migrating upstream and invading Rock Creek.

-This restoration project was completed in collaboration with the Pacific Gas & Electric Company (PG&E), the United States Fish and Wildlife Service, CDFW, and the consulting firm Spring Rivers Ecological Sciences LLC.
-Today, the formerly dry portion of Rock Creek flows with around 0.6 miles of cool, clear water: a suitable habitat for the Shasta Crayfish.
+This restoration project was completed in collaboration with the Pacific Gas and Electric Company (PG&E), the United States Fish and Wildlife Service, CDFW, and the consulting firm Spring Rivers Ecological Sciences LLC.
+Today, the formerly dry portion of Rock Creek flows with around 0.6 miles of cool, clear water: a suitable habitat for the Shasta crayfish.

-After completing the Rock Creek restoration, scuba divers gathered Shasta Crayfish from the bottom of Crystal Lake for relocation.
-Crystal Lake was chosen because it contains a genetically diverse and viable population of Shasta Crayfish that is most accessible to the CDFW.
+After completing the Rock Creek restoration, scuba divers gathered Shasta crayfish from the bottom of Crystal Lake for relocation.
+Crystal Lake was chosen because it contains a genetically diverse and viable population of Shasta crayfish that is most accessible to the CDFW.
 Following a 42-day quarantine, the divers relocated the crayfish to their new home in Rock Creek.

 In the long term, the progress of these crayfish will be monitored closely by the CDFW with the hope that the population can sustainably grow without intervention.